logo

 Key Takeaways

-• McConnell remains the most unpopular: Mitch McConnell (R-Ky.) remains America’s most unpopular senator for the 17th successive quarter.
-The Kentuckian’s popularity at home is yet to recover from steep declines suffered during the end days of the Trump administration at the turn of the 2020 election year, though the share who disapprove of his job performance has declined a bit over the past year.
+• McConnell remains the most unpopular: Mitch McConnell (R-Ky.) remains America’s most unpopular senator for the 18th successive quarter, with a 59% disapproval rating.
+The Kentuckian’s popularity at home is yet to recover from steep declines suffered during the end days of the Trump administration from late 2020 into early 2021, though the share who disapprove of his job performance has declined a bit over the past year.

 Data Downloads